New York City Subway: Subway flooding

 Service on the subway system is occasionally disrupted by flooding from rainstorms, even minor ones.
 Rainwater can disrupt signals underground and require the electrified third rail to be shut off.
 Every day, the MTA moves 13 million gallons of water when it is not raining.
 The pumps and drainage system can handle a rainfall rate of 1.75 in per hour.
 Since 1992, $357 million has been used to improve 269 pump rooms.
 By August 2007, $115 million was earmarked to upgrade the remaining 18 pump rooms.

 Despite these improvements, the transit system continues to experience flooding problems.
 On August 8, 2007, after more than 3 in of rain fell within an hour, the subway system flooded, causing almost every subway service to either be disabled or seriously disrupted, effectively halting the morning rush.
 On September 1, 2021, when 3 to 5 in of rain per hour fell during Hurricane Ida, service on the entire subway system was suspended.

 As part of a $130 million and an estimated 18-month project, the MTA began installing new subway grates in September 2008 in an attempt to prevent rain from overflowing into the subway system.
 The metallic structures, designed with the help of architectural firms and meant as a piece of public art, are placed atop existing grates but with a 3 to 4 in sleeve to prevent debris and rain from flooding the subway.
 The racks will at first be installed in the three most flood-prone areas as determined by hydrologists: Jamaica, Tribeca, and the Upper West Side.
 Each neighborhood has its own distinct design, some featuring a wave-like deck which increases in height and features seating (as in Jamaica), others with a flatter deck that includes seating and a bike rack.

 In October 2012, Hurricane Sandy caused significant damage to New York City, and many subway tunnels were inundated with floodwater.
 The subway opened with limited service two days after the storm and was running at 80 percent capacity within five days; some infrastructure needed years to repair.
 A year after the storm, MTA spokesperson Kevin Ortiz said, "This was unprecedented in terms of the amount of damage that we were seeing throughout the system."
 The storm flooded nine of the system's 14 underwater tunnels, many subway lines, and several subway yards, as well as completely destroying a portion of the IND Rockaway Line and much of the South Ferry terminal station.
-Reconstruction required many weekend closures on several lines as well as the 53rd Street Tunnel, Clark Street Tunnel, Cranberry Street Tunnel, Joralemon Street Tunnel and Steinway Tunnel; several long-term closures were also included on the Greenpoint Tunnel, Montague Street Tunnel, Rockaway Line, and the South Ferry station, with a partial closure planned for the 14th Street Tunnel; some reconstruction is expected to last until at least 2020.
+Reconstruction required many partial or total closures on several lines and tunnels.
+Heavy flooding also occurred in September 2021 during Hurricane Ida and in September 2023 during the aftermath of Tropical Storm Ophelia.